balzac-lang/balzac-doc/source/nutshell.rst

 The constant ``pubA`` declares Alice's *public key*.
-Users may generate as many public keys as they want.
+Users can generate as many public keys as they want.

 The :ref:`predicate <label_c_functions>` :balzac:`versig(pubA; x)`
 in the output script of ``T2`` is true if ``x`` is a valid signature